jlimadev/bookstore-manager/docs/security/spring-security.md

 ## Password Encryption

-With these dependencies we can create an instance of encoder, to encrypt data.
+With these dependencies we can create an instance/bean of encoder, to encrypt data, in this case our password.

 ```kotlin
 @Configuration